apache/maven-dist-tool/src/site/markdown/index.md

 The dist-tool-plugin checks that [Maven release process][6] has been fully applied across every artifact, as listed in [configuration file][4].

-Results are displayed in 3 reports:
+Results are displayed in 4 reports:

 * [Dist Tool> Source Release][2] report, for checks about artifacts [source release publication][5],

 * [Dist Tool> Sites][1] report, for checks about documentation sites associated to artifacts,

 * [Dist Tool> Index page][3] report, for checks about index pages.

+* [Dist Tool> Prerequisites][7] report, for checks about prerequisites.

 Notice that this plugin is actually intended for Maven itself only: if interest is expressed to use it in other context, it would require more configurations.